aleksati/hardanger-fiddle-performance-analysis/README.md

 A work in progress..
-Currently (28.01.21), all these tools (1,2 and 3) have been prototyped(!) successfully.
+Currently (28.01.21), all tools described below (1, 2 and 3) have been prototyped(!) successfully.
 There is, of course, major room for improvements, testing and experimentation.
-Also, the additional suggestions have yet to be developed.

 # Brief Description of Proposed Toolbox